-Each class is more or less a heroic archetype of the ass-kicking verity, with the only outwardly magical class being totally optional.
+Each class is more or less a heroic archetype of the ass-kicking variety, with the only outwardly magical class being totally optional.
 The classes in the core book are:

 - Archer: A master of ranged combat.
 Rains death from afar.